What is Multi-Factor Authentication (MFA)?

 Multi-Factor Authentication adds an additional layer of security to your login process to prevent your credentials from being compromised.
 If someone gains access to your account, not only do they have access to your personal information like credit card numbers, social security numbers, and home addresses, but they also gain access to our UWM internal ecosystem.

-MFA has be added to Office 365 for students currently enrolled at UWM and they will be prompted to enroll when they log-in.
-Here’s how it will look:
+MFA has been added to Office 365 and PAWS for students currently enrolled at UWM.
+When logging in, they will be prompted to enroll with Microsoft MFA.

 If you feel you do not have the technology to successfully enroll, please call the UWM Help Desk at 414-229-4040 or visit uwm.edu/helpdesk.